nextcloud/integration_openproject/docs/testing/smoke_testing.md

 - [ ] Also, to set up the integration configuration with project folder setup, at first delete 'nextcloud' file storage from OpenProject.
 - [ ] In nextcloud, delete the `OpenProject` user, group and team folder from the nextcloud (if they exist).
 - [ ] Then, reset the Nextcloud config.
-- [ ] set environment `SETUP_PROJECT_FOLDER=true` and run the script.
+- [ ] Set environment `SETUP_PROJECT_FOLDER=true` and run the script.
 - [ ] Run the script again after it is already setup (Should not give any error).

 ### Check the integration script for sso setup (External provider  with token exchange)
-> Before Running the below script make sure that you delete the 'nextcloud' file storage from OpenProject and reset the Nextcloud config.
+> Before running the script below, make sure that you delete the 'nextcloud' file storage from OpenProject and reset the Nextcloud config.

 - [ ] Complete step [Test No B.2.1](#b21-Configure-Keycloak).
 - [ ] Complete step [Test No B.2.2](#b22-Configure-Nextcloud).